 Marketing

-The Marketing section covers three related surfaces: pixels (so ad platforms and analytics know your storefront exists), abandoned-cart recovery (so a missed checkout gets a follow-up), and marketing campaigns (so you can fan out a one-shot send to a contact list).
+The Marketing section covers three related surfaces: pixels (so ad platforms and analytics know your storefront exists), abandoned-cart recovery (so a missed checkout gets a follow-up), and broadcasts (so you can fan out a one-shot send to a contact list).

 This page is a kickoff — each of the three sub-surfaces has its own dashboard page; we cover the highlights here and link out to source-of-truth API references.